RECOVER-lab/task-fMRI/README.md

    - Calculates quantitative measurements based on the output of the previous step.

 4. **`ica_corr.py`:**
    - Runs ICA analysis on time-series data.
-Temporal correlation with task regressor and spatial orrelation with GLM zstat
+Temporal correlation with task regressor and spatial correlation with GLM zstat

 6. **`output_generator.py`:**
    - Calls `data_processor.py` and uses `html_template.py`.